 Give Counselors a Class

-Bob Hall, Guidance Counselor at Colchester High School in Vermont discussed the issue of time at the 2016 Student Enrichment Summit.
+Bob Hall, School Counselor at Colchester High School in Vermont discussed the issue of time at the 2016 Student Enrichment Summit.
 His school created a flex block during the school day, a period of flexible time that gave students a chance to get extra help in their classes, do homework, and explore enrichment opportunities.
 But this available time did something else for the counselors.
 It gave them a class.

 “For me, it revolutionized what we do in guidance…I’ve never felt more effective as a guidance counselor than I do now.
 What it did for us is it gave us a class.
 So now every single day all three guidance counselors…are meeting with students in small groups.” – Bob Hall